Why would I enroll in this program?

 What is the total cost for the entire 30-week program?

-Tuition for the CCF program is split between the three terms.
-Tuition varies by term and may be found at: https://www.mainemedia.edu/college/admissions/fees.
+Tuition for the CCF program is split between the three terms; tuition for varies for each term.
+You can find all tuition information on our Tuition and Fees page.
 Up to $3,000 in merit and need-based scholarship funding is available per term.
 There is a one-time application fee of $75 as well as a $150 per term Student Activity fee.
 Lodging and meals pricing information may also be found on that link.